suleman098/querycraft/README.md

 Set Up Firebase Hosting
 Initialize Firebase in your project.

-npx firebase-tools init
+npx firebase-tools init.
 Select Hosting and configure the files as needed.
-Deploy  app to Firebase Hosting. npm run build npx firebase-tools deploy --only hosting
+Deploy  app to Firebase Hosting. npm run build. npx firebase-tools deploy --only hosting.

 Configuration
 Create a .env file in the backend directory.
 Add your OpenAI API key to the .env file.

 # backend/.env

 OPENAI_API_KEY=your_openai_api_key
 Make sure to include the .env file in your .gitignore to prevent it from being pushed to the repository.
 # .gitignore
 .env

 Running the Application

 Start the Backend Server

-Navigate to the backend directory and start the server.
+Navigate to the backend directory and start the server. cd backend node index.js

-cd backend
-node index.js
 Start the Frontend Server